 Some local townships, cities, and boroughs (such as Manheim Township, Columbia Borough, and Lancaster City) have specific smoke detector ordinance requirements that do not depend on the home’s age.
 These local ordinances closely follow the current IRC code regarding required locations for smoke detectors within a home, but don't require hardwired units in most cases.
 To find the requirements for your area, contact your local township/city/borough code official.
 It is a good idea that if you’re a Realtor and will be listing or selling homes across a wide range of Lancaster County municipalities that you know what each township, borough, or city requires in terms of smoke detectors (and any other local requirements).

 Or course, home inspectors don’t inspect to building code nor determine code compliance, but we use the IRC (International Residential Code) as a general reference for common building, electrical, and plumbing standards.
 Based upon the testing data that’s been done, I believe that a future code revision (the IRC is updated every 3 years) may actually spell out a photoelectric requirement at some point for the above-stated reasons.
-In the meantime, it is best to have photoelectric smoke detectors installed in your home that meet the location requirements stated above (in all bedrooms, in the hallway(s) outside the bedrooms, and on each level).
-Having some ionization units in your home would also be a good idea, however, due to the various types of fires that can occur in homes.
+In the meantime, it is best to have both separate photoelectric and ionization type smoke detectors installed throughout your home that meet the location requirements stated above (in all bedrooms, in the hallway(s) outside the bedrooms, and on each level).

 A short video about smoke detectors: